tavgreen/music_genre_classification_deep_learning/README.md

 ## Method ##
 There are 5 steps to do in performing music genre classification:
 1. Obtain music data
+you can obtain music data from [Million Song Dataset](https://labrosa.ee.columbia.edu/millionsong/) or others, but be carefull of music licensed.

 2. Extract features from music data
+*Spectogram* will be used in this tutorial. in the other case, you can choose MFCC

 3. Training data
+Train your music data in Spectogram with Convolutional Neural Network (CNN)

 4. Testing data
+After obtaining a model, testing a new data

 5. Measure performance
+Perform measurement performance by using Accuracy, Precision, Recall and F1 score

 ## Performance Measurement ##
 Classification can be measure by utilizing